The Talos Principle: Plot

 The computer terminals contain snippets of philosophical texts.
 Several texts discuss or are written by the fictional Straton of Stageira, a materialist Greek philosopher who in 260 BC pondered the nature of the mythical automaton Talos.
 Straton introduced the titular Talos Principle, arguing that since Talos was a machine, yet still conscious, humans may also merely be conscious biological machines, who are nothing but the sum of their physical parts.

 When the android has completed the puzzles, Elohim gives it the opportunity to join him.
 In the main ending, the android chooses to defy Elohim and climbs the tower.
 Near the top it encounters two other AIs, The Shepherd and Samsara.
 Both have defied Elohim but failed to make it to the top on their own.
 The Shepherd attempts to aid the android, knowing the ultimate goal of Extended Lifespan, while Samsara hinders its progress, believing the world of puzzles is all that now matters.
-The android eventually reaches the top, and at a final terminal, Elohim attempts to dissuade the android from transcending one last time.
-Depending on the player's interactions with Milton, Milton may offer to join with the android, offering its knowledge – essentially the whole of humanity's knowledge – during transcendence.
+The android eventually reaches the top: Elohim admits that, despite the android being meant to defy him, he was scared of being terminated along with the simulation, but he ultimately accepts his end.
+At a final terminal, depending on the player's interactions with Milton, Milton may offer to join with the android, offering its knowledge – essentially the whole of humanity's knowledge – during transcendence.
 As the android transcends, the virtual world is destroyed.
 The AI for the android wakes up in an android's body in the real world, and steps out onto the world devoid of humans.

 If the player instead chooses to join Elohim, then the android fails the required "independence check", and a new iteration of its AI is created and forced to start the puzzles anew (effectively restarting the game for the player).
 Alternatively, if the player completes an extra set of puzzles and leads the android to a secret entrance in the tower, the android becomes one of Elohim's messengers, helping future generations (AI versions).